Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

     val sessionId = amplitude.sessionId;
     ```

 You can define your own session expiration time.
-The default session experation time is 30 minutes.
+The default session expiration time is 30 minutes.

 === "Java"